-Ibrutinib, obinutuzumab and venetoclax combination is well-tolerated and can be safely given in relapsed or untreated patients with MCL
+Ibrutinib, obinutuzumab, and venetoclax combination is well tolerated and can be safely given in relapsed or untreated patients with MCL.

-The triple combination provides durable molecular complete responses for treatment-naïve or relapsed patients with high-risk genetics
+The triple combination provides durable complete molecular responses for treatment-naive or relapsed patients with high-risk genetics.